Virtues and Vices

 - guard the senses and imagination

-- keep sacramental life central in the struggle for purity
+- keep life central in the struggle for

-Chastity and modesty are virtues of order because they restore love to truth.
+Chastity and are of order because they love to truth.
 They do not deny the goodness of the body.
 They protect it from becoming an instrument of vanity or appetite.

-The city of man thrives on exposure, stimulation, and confusion.
-The city of God forms purity, reserve, reverence, and rightly ordered love.
-Without these virtues the soul's sight is darkened.
+The City of Man thrives on exposure, stimulation, and confusion.
+The City of God forms , reserve, reverence, and rightly ordered love.
+Without these the soul's sight is darkened.
 With them it becomes more capable of prayer, fidelity, and peace.

 Footnotes